Somehow it seems only fitting that Moore's body was as soft as his face. And that he seemed to think his moobs quite the thing.

 I keep hearing rumors that Craig is a homosexual.
 But at least he comes across like the kind of guy you'd want on your side in a gay bar fight.
 And even if he's obviously on steroids, he manages not to seem overly pleased with his store-bought muscles.
 Verdict: second best Bond ever.

 This bring us to the foregone conclusion of this post.
-Sean Connery is not only the template for James Bond, but for manliness in general.
-When I was young, I found it hard to walk out of a Bond film without quoting some of his lines -- in a British accent.
+Sean Connery is not only the template for James Bond, but for manliness in general, the perfect amalgam of male beauty and toughness.

 Perhaps the reason Connery was able to play tough onscreen is that he was that way offscreen as well.
 My two favorite Connery stories:

 In 1957, the 27 year old Connery was cast in Another Time, Another Place along with Lana Turner.
 Rumors quickly reached Turner's boyfriend back in the US, Johnny Stompanato, that the two were having an affair in London.
 Stompanato, a small time hood with Mafia connections, flew to London to break up the romance.